real-stanford/cloth-funnels/README.md

 source ~/.bashrc
 conda activate cloth-funnels
 ```
-Then, at the root of this repo inside the docker container, compile the simulator with
+Then, inside the `cloth_funnels` directory within the docker container, compile the simulator with
 ```
-. ./scripts/prepare.sh && ./scripts/compile.sh
+. ./prepare.sh && ./compile.sh
 ```
 *NOTE: Always make sure you're in the correct conda environment before running these two shell scripts*.